-- A. Employees who work a regularly scheduled forty (40) hour standard work week receive eight (8) hours of holiday pay.
+A. Employees who work a regularly scheduled forty (40) hour standard work week receive eight (8) hours of holiday pay.
 Employees whose regularly scheduled standard work week is less than forty (40) hours receive pro-rated holiday pay based on their standard work hours.
 For example, an employee, who is regularly scheduled to work a twenty (20) hour workweek, receives four (4) hours of holiday pay and an employee, who is regularly scheduled to work a thirty (30) hour work week, receives six (6) hours of holiday pay.
 In consideration of Collections' scheduling practices, full time Collections employees will receive eight (8) hours of holiday pay regardless of their location's standard work week.
-Bargaining Unit employees who are permanently assigned 4 ten-hour day schedules (e.g. Apheresis sites) shall receive ten (10) hours of holiday pay. - B. Temporary employees and employees regularly scheduled to work less than twenty (20) hours per week are not eligible for holiday pay.
-Employees on unpaid leave are not eligible for holiday pay. - C. Holiday pay is not counted as hours worked for purposes of calculating overtime and is not paid out at termination of employment, unless required by state law.
+Bargaining Unit employees who are permanently assigned 4 ten-hour day schedules (e.g., Apheresis sites) shall receive ten (10) hours of holiday pay: for Core Holidays identified in Section 1 above.
+This also applies when their schedule may be temporarily modified to accommodate training schedules.